jollytoad/ahx/docs/events.md

 - `detail.eventType` - the event type (immutable)

-## `ahx:handleTrigger`
+## `ahx:trigger`

-Dispatched when an event is handled by an ahx trigger (and not denied).
+Dispatched when an event is handled by an ahx control (and not denied).
 Maybe cancelled to prevent the action.

-- `detail.origin` - the Element or CSS rule from which the rule originated
+- `detail.control` - the element or rule that declared the control
 - `detail.trigger` - the trigger spec
 - `detail.action` - the action to perform on triggering
 - `detail.swap` - the swap spec